DocNow/awesome-social-media-archiving/README.md

 # Awesome Archive Tools

 Many social media and web platforms allow you to download your content as an archive.
-Some platforms have been doing this for a while, but many started doing it as a result of the European Union's [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) (GDPR), specifically [Article 15](https://gdpr-info.eu/art-15-gdpr/), which requires platforms to make data available to users in a "commonly used electronic form".
-While it's great we can download our own data, it's often made available in a raw format that isn't terribly useful for most people.
+Some platforms have been doing this for some time, but many started doing it as a result of the European Union's [General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) (GDPR), specifically [Article 15](https://gdpr-info.eu/art-15-gdpr/), which requires platforms to make data available to users in a "commonly used electronic form".
+While it's great we can download our own data, it's often made available in a raw format (JSON) that isn't terribly useful for most people.

 **Awesome Archive Tools** is a list of tools that help you work with these platform archives.
 By *platform* we mean any web property that allows you to